Fredr9/flaskProject/README.md

 then Fredrik starts
 from this list: Fredrik, Joakim ....

-The bot will enter a room if available or make a new one if there isnt any rooms.
+The bot will enter a room if available or make a new one if there isn't any rooms.

 then send a message to the server in that room / still trying to make this work